Limban Resort Tadoba logo

 Morning & Afternoon Drives

-You are in an open Gypsy on a forest track at first light, and the naturalist has gone quiet.
+You are in an open Gypsy on a forest track at first light, and the guide has gone quiet.
 Not because there is nothing happening but because there is.
 A fresh pugmark in the red dust, pressed deep, edges still sharp.
 The driver cuts the engine.
 The forest does the rest.

 This is the standard Tadoba safari and the right place to start.
 Four hours, morning or afternoon, through one of the highest tiger density habitats in India.
-Your naturalist reads the forest continuously: alarm calls from sambar, a langur troop watching something you cannot yet see, the direction a peacock is running.
-On most drives in peak season you will find a tiger.
-What you cannot predict is what it will be doing when you do.
-Walking the track toward you, belly-deep in a waterhole, marking a tree.
-That unpredictability is not a flaw.
-It is exactly the point.
+Your guide reads the forest continuously: alarm calls from sambar, a langur troop watching something you cannot yet see, the direction a peacock is running.

 DurationAbout 4 hours